-- Pupils who are classed as vulnerable or fall into the critical worker category will access distance learning work in school and be supported by a member of staff during the day. - Students who are out of school will follow their normal timetable and work will be set through SMHW and teachers will offer a live element through Microsoft Teams.
-(Page 8 & Appendix B) - All work that is uploaded to SMHW must be set as an individual lesson.
+- Teachers will set work in line with the recommended format that can be found in Appendix A and ensure work is suitable for all members of the school community. - Pupils who are classed as vulnerable or fall into the critical worker category will access distance learning work in school and be supported by a member of staff during the day. - Students who are out of school will follow their normal timetable and work will be set through Satchel One and teachers will offer a live element through Microsoft Teams where possible.
+(Appendix B) - All work that is uploaded to Satchel One must be set as an individual lesson.
 No large projects should be blocked in as these are too hard for students to manage their time.
-If project work is used the components of this must be broken down into individual lessons and tasks must be clearly defined.

-- All distance learning work must be added onto the system before 5pm the day before.
-This allows both pupils and parents to plan their time and manage workload. - All work must where possible be fully differentiated and accessible to all students.
-A recommended format for the setting of distance learning can be found in Appendix A.
+If project work is used the components of this must be broken down into individual lessons and tasks must be clearly defined. - All distance learning work must be added onto the system before 5pm the day before.
+This allows both pupils and parents to plan their time and manage workload.